Preparing for this census

 All errors must be resolved during Dry Run or census, but some queries can be left unresolved if you have a valid reason why this information flagging the query is correct.
 When submitting your census, an explanation as to why that query exists should also be submitted to COLLECT.
 You can use the DfE’s COLLECT guides for help with what explanations to submit.

 To view and amend errors/queries you need to have generated a Dry Run Census or Census.
-Go to School > Data > Export > Data Returns.
-Select the date of the Census, then click the View and Fix errors button.
+Go to School > Data > Export > Data Returns and select the date of the Census.

 You will be taken to your most recently generated Census where you can resolve your errors and queries.